rodvic/cloud-django/aws/packer/example_02/README.md

-# Example 01 - Ubuntu Docker Image on AWS
+# Example 02 - Ubuntu with Docker Image on AWS

-This example demonstrates how to create a custom Ubuntu-based Docker image on AWS using Packer.
+This example demonstrates how to create a custom Ubuntu-based with a nginx Docker image on AWS using Packer.

 > Reference: [Provision](https://developer.hashicorp.com/packer/tutorials/aws-get-started/aws-get-started-provision)